How To Make Your Very Own Campfire Bread!

 Step 7:

-Cut the bread and enjoy on its own or with your favorite hot dish- we've paired it with our vegan casserole!
+Cut the bread and enjoy on its own or with your favourite hot dish- we've paired it with our vegan casserole!

 References: